pranavjothivel/pranavjothivel/README.md

 ## About Me

 - Working on some pretty cool projects!
-- Looking for Summer 2026 internship opportunities!
+- Looking for 2026 internship opportunities!
 - Follow me on [LinkedIn](https://www.linkedin.com/in/pranav-jothivel/)!
 - Reach out anytime, always happy to chat!